LLNL/sundials/doc/superbuild/source/developers/style_guide/SourceCode.rst

 .. c:macro:: SUNLogExtraDebugIf(condition, logger, label, msg_txt, ...)

-   When extra debugging logging is enabled, this macro expands to a conditional call to :c:func:`SUNLogger_QueueMsg` to log a debug message.
+   When extra debugging logging is enabled, this macro expands to a conditional call to :c:func:`SUNLogger_QueueMsg` to log an extra debug message.
 Otherwise, this expands to nothing.

    :param condition: a boolean expression that determines if the log message